lemmatheultimate/weblog/2012/07/finite-isomorphic-types.md

 * [Isomorphism of Finitary Inductive Types - Christian Sattler](http://www.cs.nott.ac.uk/~cvs/iso-inductive-talk.pdf)
   * New and interesting work towards deciding isormophism based on the Power Series representation of types.

+## Adieu

+I hope to have at least wet your appetite to the fun that can be had with constructively definable isomorphisms between types.
+Even though we have only dealt with a finite universe, when `Σ`, `Π`, and something like `FinW` are added I think it becomes a fairly interesting universe to play in.
+The denotational semantics as a family of types indexed by the naturals also seems like a simple and modular way to discover, and _simply_ prove things about, finite isomorphic types.
+I think that this implicit style relying on canonicity is more elegant than the explicit approach of a separate proof object (and at the very least a more pragmatic way to get simpler proofs).

 ----------------------------------------------------------------------

-That's it for now, this was a post in a new experiment in collaborative formal methods / FP blogging.
+This was a post in a new experiment in collaborative formal methods / FP blogging.
 You can read more about it at [lemmatheultimate.com](http://lemmatheultimate.com).
-I hope for my own sanity that my future posts are not this long, so please do not be intimated from writing much smaller and free spirited entries.
+I hope for my own sanity that my future posts are not this long, so please do not be intimated away from writing much smaller and free spirited entries.

 ### TODOS
 * link to `→` universe
-* link to type-isomorphisms repo or html/agda included source
+* link to type-isomorphisms repo
+* html/agda included source
+* maybe syntactic sharing trick